Patdabaker/MBTLFrameData/README.md

-# MBTL Frame Data Project
+# MBTL Matchup Note Taking App

 A web app for managing character matchup notes for Melty Blood: Type Lumina.
 Track general and matchup-specific notes for each character, filter moves, and quickly reference information from a spreadsheet-based workflow.